ronim-efrin/kitab/books.md

 The subject, if Christian, will not need to prove any superiority.
 In the essence of humility, a Christian will choose to be inferior, even if there is nothing that suggests that it is the case.
 The Christian, even in struggle, will not react to his primal instincts, because he is made in the image of God.
 Not filthed up, not oxidized – the grade differs in individuals.
 The submission to God demands a pure state of self, to exercise His energies, and to take part of what is holy.
 Purity comes from God and the morality He has set, the law which He hath engraved.
 Man loses this in the duration of his life, unless he chooseth to submit.

  **Lying in a synthetic position of superiority and baseless belief of understanding above the subject.** <br>
- This is an active project, it is not finished.
+ This is an active project, it is not finished. <br>
  September 5th, Friday noon.

 As the prior paragraph mostly occurs in men, this phenomenon is something I mostly see in women.
 Also prevalent in high estrogen men, though it is much less common. <br>